virtual-labs/ph3-exp-template/experiment/README.md

-## README
+# Steps to Create an Experiment
 Welcome to the experiment development process for developers involved in the Virtual Labs project.
 This guide will help you create an experiment designed to explain the lab topic.

-# Steps to Create an Experiment:
-## Verify and Understand the Experiment Repositories:
+## Verify and Understand the Experiment Repositories
 Begin by thoroughly reviewing and understanding the structure and purpose of the experiment repositories.
 For more details visit [here](https://vlead.vlabs.ac.in/development/#development-process)

-## Repository Creation:
+## Repository Creation
 The VLEAD team will create a GitHub repository for each experiment.
-The write access to these reopsitories is a must to be able to create, edit or modify the experiment.
+The write access to these repositories is a must to be able to create, edit or modify the experiment.
 You can refer to this [example repository](https://github.com/virtual-labs-cms/exp-template) to get familiar with the structure and format.

-## Branch Structure:
+## Branch Structure
 Each repository will contain four branches:
 * **dev** (development)
 * **testing** (end-to-end testing)